 What are the seven rules for forming verbs?

-This is the fourth of five lessons About Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fourth of five chapters About Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Highlight the fact that additional rules exist on the topic of grammatical verb formation